HoustonDataScience/Intro-to-Image-Classification/README.md

 # Introduction to Image Classification with Python

-In this (Houston Data Science)[1] meetup, we will teach you how to do simple image classification tasks.
+In this [Houston Data Science][1] meetup, we will teach you how to do simple image classification tasks.
+The focus of this session will be to learn how to use neural networks to do a simple image classification problem.

+## Prerequisities
+1. Nothing more than high school or first year undergraduate math - matrices, how to differentiate etc.
+2. Working knowledge of Python
+3. Laptop preferably with an NVidia GPU.
+If not, don't worry about it.

 # Install Python 3 on your own BEFORE coming to class
 Follow the tutorial in the [Intro to Python][2] repository in order to install the Anaconda distribution with Python 3.